-In articles such as "Abstract Entities" and "Grammar and Existence: A Preface to Ontology" (reprinted as Chapters 7 and 6 of Kevin Scharp and Robert Brandom (eds.)
-In the Space of Reasons: Selected Papers of Wilfrid Sellars, [Harvard University Press 2008] Sellars develops what he calls a "metalinguistic" approach to ontological-categorial concepts such as fact and property, which is much better worked-out than his corresponding views on modality.
-Here, too, I think his basically Carnapian concept of the metalinguistic is far too undifferentiated to do the work he needs it to do in order to express the insights by which he is motivated.
-I discuss his pragmatic expressive nominalism in Chapter Seven.
+38. In articles such as "Abstract Entities" and "Grammar and Existence: A Preface to Ontology," reprinted as Chapters 7 and 6 of Scharp and Brandom (eds.), In the Space of Reasons, Sellars develops what he calls a "metalinguistic" approach to ontological-categorial concepts such as fact and property, which is much better worked out than his 209

-unless something is a child (indeed, it's child), and vice versa.
+One concept is sense-dependent on another if one cannot grasp or understand the first without grasping or understanding the second.
+This sensedependence relation must not be confused with that of reference-dependence of one concept on another, which holds when the first cannot be true of something unless the second is true of something.
+The concepts parent and child are both reciprocally sense-dependent and reciprocally referencedependent.
+One cannot understand one in isolation from an understanding of the other, and nothing can be a parent unless something is a child (indeed, its child), and vice versa.
 But there can be sense-dependence relations without corresponding reference-dependence relations.
-This is true of response-dependent properties.
+This is true of responsedependent properties.
 Suppose we define something as hedonically beautiful for humans just in case a human observer would respond to its perceptible presence with a feeling of pleasure.
 One cannot understand this dispositional property without also understanding the concept of pleasure (and, indeed, of human).
 But the exhibition of this property by an object does not require that there actually be feelings of pleasure.
 We can make perfect sense of the claim that there were sunsets that were hedonically beautiful for humans before there were humans.
 For to say that is just to say that if there had been humans to perceive them, those sunsets would have produced feelings of pleasure.
 And that can be true in a world without humans or pleasure.
 Similarly, if we define a planet as supraterrestrial just in case it has a mass larger than that of the Earth, that concept is sense-dependent on that of the Earth, but we can use it to describe a possible world in which all planets are supraterrestrial, and the Earth does not exist.

-To claim that the concepts fact and law were reference-dependent on the concepts of asserting and inferring would be to assert an objectionable and obviously false sort of language-or mind-dependence of crucial categoreal features of the objective world.
+To claim that the concepts fact and law were reference-dependent on the concepts of asserting and inferring would be to assert an objectionable and obviously false sort of language- or mind-dependence of crucial categorial features of the objective world.
 But to claim the corresponding sense-dependence claim is not in the same way objectionable.
-For it is compatible with the truth of the counterfactual that there would have been facts and laws even if there had never been asserters and inferrers-indeed that in our world there were facts and laws before there were asserters and inferrers.
+For it is compatible with the truth of the counterfactual that there would have been facts and laws even if there had never been asserters and inferrers-indeed that in our corresponding views on modality.
+Here, too, I think his basically Carnapian concept of the metalinguistic is far too undifferentiated to do the work he needs it to do in order to express the insights by which he is motivated.
+I discuss his pragmatic expressive nominalism in Chapter 7.

+world there were facts and laws before there were asserters and inferrers.
 The claim is just that one cannot understand what one is saying when one talks about an objective world characterized by facts and laws (which is to say just a determinate world) unless one understands facts as the kind of thing that can be stated and laws as the kind of thing that can support subjunctively and counterfactually robust reasoning.
 Modal expressivism helps explain what the claims of modal realism mean.